Moe-hacker/rootfstool/README.md

 --------
 ## About:
 Rootfstool is a tool to get linux container rootfs.
-It can get rootfs url from:
+It can get rootfs from:
 - Lxc-image mirror
 - ParrotOS mirror
 ## Usage: